 While the living room is still the primary venue for watching TV, users are becoming increasingly familiar with viewing content just about anywhere via tablets, smartphones, and browsers.
 Given the increasing fragmentation of the TV viewing experience, we’re also developing versions of our service on these platforms to deliver the same experience for users beyond the living room.

-A handful of the dozens of projects I designed or developed over the past few years:
+A handful of the dozens of projects I designed or developed pre-2013, back when Flash was still cool:

 The Kitty Landers Show